Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 ## Modeling the data

 Modeling the data is the fun part of working in analytics.
 We aren't talking about _modeling_ data in the database sense, although structuring the data is a component of the process.
 We also aren't going into actually modeling the data here.
-I would like to speak about some of the tools.
+Instead we are going to speak about some of the tools that you will need.
 At the lower levels you will be leveraging at least two languages (SQL and some other programming language).
-Additionally, this space is becoming commoditized.
+Increasingly the modeling component of the data is becoming the easiest part as the tech giants seek to own this space.
 I don't know if there are large advantages to using one tool over the other.
 For instance, is there an advantage to using Google's tools over Microsoft?
-Is there an advantage to using python over R. The answers probably vary.
-In some cases yes and in some cases no. Since this book is demonstrating fundamentals, we are going to look at a lot of code.
-Over time, you'll see the reliance on code wane.
-However, it really helps to understand the underlying mechanisms.
+Is there an advantage to using python over R?
+The answers probably vary.
+In some cases yes and in some cases no. Over time I believe you'll see the reliance on code wane.

-Let's talk about the two most popular languages for analytics.
 Differences between R and Python may make a distinction between which tool that you plan on using.
 This is especially true when we look to deploy results.
 R and Python are both highly extensible.
-There are libraries for almost everything and the need to write your own implementation is likely minimal.
+There are libraries for almost everything and the need to write your own implementations is likely minimal.
 If you do have the need, it would probably be better to use another language such as C++.
 However, C++ is significantly more difficult than many other languages you might encounter.
 (Practically speaking, R is C++ since it is written in it)

 Many analytics projects in Python will use the same relatively small sets of libraries.
-Additionally, the code for one model will look almost exactly like the code for another.
+This is a nice feature because the code for one model will look almost exactly like the code for another.
 This won't always be true in R and I consider this an advantage for Python users.
 Let's look at an example.

 The code to hierarchically cluster a data set in python might look something like the following: